140 (video game): Gameplay

 As described by Carlsen, 140 is "an old school platformer", with the game's challenge being "syncing up your moves and jumps to the music-controlled elements"; as the player progresses through a level, the music will change to reflect the difficulty of the platforming elements.
 The player controls a geometric shape—a square when stationary, a circle when moving, and a triangle when jumping—across a two-dimensional environment made up of other simple geometric shapes, with the objective being to reach the end of the course.
 Along the way the player will need to collect floating colored balls that, when placed in a semicircular fixture on the ground, activate a new type of platforming obstacle that allows the player to continue.
-These activations have the effects of changing the color palette of the level and adding a new element to the music to which the new obstacle is synchronized.
+These activations have the effect of changing the color palette of the level and adding a new element to the music to which the new obstacle is synchronized.

 Various obstacles and enemies, represented by geometric shapes, test the player's skills, and should the shape collide with one of the shapes filled with white noise, they will need to restart at the last checkpoint they passed.
 All of these obstacles and enemies have actions that are synchronized to the music, aiding the player in moving through the course; platforms that move or appear and disappear will do so on the beat, while enemies will fire in time to the music.